haqer1/arangodb-spring-data-rational/README.md

 (i.e., 3 documents as in example 2. + 5 more for the list).
 Thus smaller size per record provides a cumulative effect for operations involving JOINs or multiple records matching a query, etc. (with propagating efficiencies & benefits in terms of memory, bandwidth, CPU, latency, operational expenses, productivity, as well as visual & perceptional aspects (simpler due to less clutter, less ambiguous), etc.).

+3. For a graph of x entities with x edges, the effect would also be cumulative (the effect for x entities AND the effect for x edges): potentially doubling some of the effects (e.g., amount of storage used) for graph traversal use-cases.

 ### <a id="calc"></a>Cumulative efficiencies: simple sample calculations for various numbers of persisted entities
 Assuming average record size difference to be as shown in example above for [single record](#single):
 ![Alt text](docs/include/img/efficiencies.png?raw=true "Efficiencies")